Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Experiments

 \item \textbf{Non post-hoc Methods}, including all methods which do not belong to the previous category, essentially because they require a specific training process (in terms of training loss or data augmentation for instance).
 This category of methods includes anomaly detection approaches: DeepSVDD \citep{ruff2018deepSVDD}, CutPaste \citep{li2021cutpaste}, DRAEM \citep{zavrtanik2021draem}; OOD detection methods with specific training process: ConfBranch \citep{devries2018ConfBranch}, G-ODIN \citep{hsu2020GODIN}, CSI \citep{tack2020csi}, ARPL \citep{chen2021ARPL}, MOS \citep{huang2021mos}, OpenGAN \citep{kong2021opengan}, VOS \citep{duvos2022VOS}, LogitNorm \citep{wei2022LogitNorm}; uncertainty-based approaches: MCdropout \citep{gal2016MCdropout}, Deep Ensemble \citep{Lakshminarayanan2017DeepEnsemble}; and data augmentation methods: MixUp \citep{thulasidasan2019mixup}, CutMix \citep{yun2019cutmix}, PixMix \citep{hendrycks2022pixmix}. \end{itemize}

-According to \citep{Yang2022openoodBenchmark}, fair comparison between methods should be done among each category, as non post-hoc methods may benefit from their specific training process.
+According to \citet{Yang2022openoodBenchmark}, a fair comparison between methods should be done among each category, as non-post-hoc methods may benefit from their specific training process.
 Notice that this classification is not perfect.
-Post-hoc methods are considered model-agnostic, as they can generally be "plugged" to any pretrained network.
-However, most post-hoc methods generally require the end-layer of the network to produce logits. post-hoc methods are considered practical because they generally require less computational time than the non post-hoc methods.
+Post-hoc methods are considered model-agnostic, as they can generally be ``plugged'' into any pretrained network.
+However, most post-hoc methods generally require the end-layer of the network to produce logits.
+Post-hoc methods are considered practical because they generally require less computational time than the non post-hoc methods.
 This computational efficiency is mainly due to the training process economy.
-It should be mentioned, however, that inference time for some post-hoc methods may become important for large training dataset.
-For instance, KNN computes the distance between test data and all the training set in the penultimate network layer.
+It should be mentioned, however, that inference time for some post-hoc methods may become important for large training datasets.
+For instance, KNN computes the distance between test data and all training data in the penultimate network layer.
 This may lead to important memory and computational burden if the training dataset is very large.

-The MaxWEnt algorithm can be plugged directly on a pretrained neural network $h_{\overline{w}}$.
+The MaxWEnt algorithm can be plugged directly into a pretrained neural network $h_{\overline{w}}$.
 It may not be totally considered as post-hoc, as it requires the additional training of the scale parameters $\phi$.
-However, this training may be done with few epochs and also on a small extract of the training dataset.
+However, this training may be done with a few epochs and also on a small extract of the training dataset.
 For our experiments, we trained MaxWEnt with the Adam optimizer \citep{Kingma2014Adam} with learning rate $5 \cdot 10^{-4}$ and $20$ epochs.
-We also consider an ensemble of five MaxWEnt network.
+We also consider an ensemble of five MaxWEnt networks.
 For inference, we use $P = 10$ predictions.